 We will liaise with your child’s school and any other professionals involved in their care.

-We will observe your child in a education setting (please be aware this may not occur with every child).
+We will observe your child in an education setting, please be aware this may not occur with every child.

 4. Assessments and Questionnaires

-We will complete an Autism Diagnostic Observation Schedule (ADOS).
+We will complete an Autism Diagnostic Observation Schedule.
 This is a play based observation assessment completed with the child.

 Finally we may complete standardised questionnaires and psychometric assessments with your child.
 These tests may include a cognitive assessment and tests to explore various facets of attention.

 5. Multi-disciplinary Team Discussion

 Once the assessment process is complete all the information is carefully considered by the North Lincolnshire Neurodiversity Team.
-This team include Clinical Psychologists, CAMHS Practitioners, Educational Psychologists and Colleagues from the Autism Spectrum Education Team and the Behaviour Support Service.
-The team will develop an understanding of your child’s strengths and difficulties, which may or may not include a neurodevelopmental diagnosis..
+This team includes Clinical Psychologists, CAMHS Practitioners, Educational Psychologists and Colleagues from the Autism Spectrum Education Team and the Behaviour Support Service.
+The team will develop an understanding of your child’s strengths and difficulties, which may or may not include a neurodevelopmental diagnosis.

 6. How we Feedback?